Anivice/Sysdarft/doc/Sysdarft.md

 current allocated stack space for local variables.

 [^PUSHALL]:
-Push all preservable registers (registers except  `%CB` and `%IP`) into the stack in the following order Refer to *Assembler Syntax* and *Appendix A* for more information.
+Push all preservable registers (registers except  `%CB` and `%IP`) onto the stack in the following order Refer to *Assembler Syntax* and *Appendix A* for more information.

 [^POPALL]: